 No, you need to use the print preview feature to view page breaks.
 However, in Google Docs, page breaks can be seen while editing.

 Understanding how to show page breaks in Google Sheets can greatly improve your workflow.
-With Sourcetable, answering these types of questions becomes straightforward.
+However, managing spreadsheet features and functions can be tedious and time-consuming.